Distilled Thompson Sampling: Practical and Efficient Thompson Sampling via Imitation Learning: Discussion

-\textbf{Discussion} In this paper, we demonstrated that Thompson sampling via imitation learning is a simple, practical, and efficient method for batch Thompson sampling with desirable regret properties.
-By distilling the Thompson sampling policy into easy-to-deploy explicit policy representations (e.g. small neural networks), we allow state-of-the-art Bayesian approaches to be used in contextual bandit problems.
-We hope that this work facilitates applications of modern Bayesian approaches in large-scale contextual bandit problems.
+In this paper, we used imitation learning to operationalize Thompson sampling, allowing it to scale to applications where latency and software complexity are of concern.
+We demonstrated that imitation learning provides a simple, practical, and efficient method with desirable regret properties.
+By distilling the Thompson sampling policy into easy-to-deploy explicit policy representations (e.g. neural networks), we allow state-of-the-art Bayesian approaches to be used in contextual bandit problems.
+We hope that this work facilitates applications of modern deep learning-based Bayesian approaches to large-scale contextual bandit problems.

+While we have empirically evaluated two types of Bayesian models, our framework is compatible with any type of probabilistic model.
+For example, practitioners may utilize domain knowledge to develop grey-box models (see e.g., \citet{SchwartzBrFa17}).
+Such models are simple to implement in probabilistic programming languages~\citep{carpenter2017stan,bingham2018pyro,tran2019ppl}, but challenging and inefficient to deploy.
+Our imitation framework can allow ease of deployment for these models while maintaining a comparable level of performance.
+Although we restricted attention to contextual bandits problems, an interesting research direction is to extend these methods to combinatorial ranking problems~\citep{Wang18, dimakopoulou19}, where computational savings of distillation may be even larger.
+Extending our imitation framework to reinforcement learning problems will also likely yield fruit.